fastly/terraform-provider-fastly/website/docs/r/service_acl_entries_v1.html.markdown

 page_title: "Fastly: service_acl_entries_v1"
 sidebar_current: "docs-fastly-resource-service-v1"
 description: |-
-  Provides a grouping of fastly acl entries that can be applied to a service.
+  Defines a set of Fastly ACL entries that can be used to populate a service ACL.
 ---

 # fastly_service_acl_entries_v1

-Provides a grouping of fastly acl entries that can be applied to a service.
+Defines a set of Fastly ACL entries that can be used to populate a service ACL.
+This resource will populate an ACL with the entries and will track their state.

+~> **Warning:** Terraform will take precedence over any changes you make in the UI or API.
+Such changes are likely to be reversed if you run terraform again.

+If Terraform is being used to populate the initial content of an ACL which you intend to manage via API or UI, then the lifecycle `ignore_changes` field can be used with the resource.
+An example of this configuration is provided below.

 ## Example Usage